Moudja Sié Ouattara

-Moudja Sié Ouattara (born 20 May 2002) is an Ivorian professional footballer who plays as a winger and attacking midfielder for Liga Portugal 2 club Tondela.
+Moudja Sié Ouattara (born 20 May 2002), also known as Ouattara Moudjatovic, is an Ivorian professional footballer who plays as a winger.

 Career

 Having joined from Paris FC in 2017, Ouattara signed his first professional contract for Bordeaux in June 2020, a deal lasting until June 2023.
 On 2 January 2022, he made his professional debut for the club in a 3–0 Coupe de France loss to Brest.

 On 13 June 2022, Ouattara signed for Championnat National side Cholet.

 On 26 August 2024, Ouattara signed a two-year contract with Tondela in Portugal.
 Tondela announced his name as Ouattara Moudjatovic.